3RD-Maple/SpeedTool/README.md

 >⚠️**WARNING**⚠️ This project is still a _**Work In Progress**_.
 Please expect rough edges, missing features, bugs, and breakage of backwards compatibility.

+You can find the newest release on [itch.io](https://3rdmaple.itch.io/speedtool)

 _We are looking for contributors.
 Please consider checking out [CONTRIBUTING](CONTRIBUTING.md) if you wish to help improve the project._

 ## Features